VandyYuboF/linkage_algorithm/README.md

 - `--fallback-3field`: retry unmatched records using a **(last_name + dob + sex)** rule set
 - `--fallback-firstname`: retry unmatched records using **(first_name + dob + sex)** (helpful when last name changes)

----

-## 2) Filter matches and attach Litholink columns
+### Step 2: Filter matches and attach Litholink columns

 This script takes:
 - `matches.csv` from step (1)
 - the original Litholink file (`litholink.csv`) to attach extra columns

 It outputs:
-- `matches.filtered.csv`: only 4-field matches and 3-field (first+dob+sex) matches, with the guardrail described above
+- `matches.filtered.csv`: intermediate filtered linkage results (primarily for auditing and debugging)
 - `matches.filtered.with_litholink.csv`: the filtered matches joined back to Litholink columns on `PatientID`, this file only includes `USDHubID` and the rest of columns in litholink.csv, except: [`Physician`, `Patient`, `PatientID`, `DOB`, `SampleID`, `CystineSampleID`]
-- `litholink.unmatched.csv`: contains all records in `litholink.csv` that could not be matched to any record in `vumc.csv` after filtering.
+- `litholink.unmatched.csv`: contains all records in `litholink.csv` that could not be matched to any record in `local.csv` after filtering.

 Example: